intel/graph-compiler/README.md

 # Graph Compiler
-Graph Compiler is an MLIR-based compiler for AI workloads.
-It accepts an AI computation graph from the frontend and generates the executables of it, as an end-to-end solution for AI program optimizations, code generation and runtime execution.
+Graph Compiler is an end-to-end, MLIR-based compiler designed to enhance the performance of deep learning workloads.
+It accepts computation graphs from the frontend, applies domain-specific optimizations and transformations, generates code, and manages runtime execution.

 The current frontend for Graph Compiler is [oneDNN Graph API](https://oneapi-src.github.io/oneDNN/graph_extension.html).